-Mrs Taylor-O'Brien is our Forest School Leader, assisted by Mrs Folan.
+Mrs Taylor-O'Brien is our Forest School Leader, assisted by Mrs Hudson.
 Mrs Taylor-O'Brien has attained Level 3 training (which is the nationally recognised level of training required to lead a ‘Forest School’) and Mrs Folan has attained Forest School Assistant Training Level 2.

 Forest School runs a programme of study from Early Years up to and including Year 3.
 This means that all children starting school at Christ Church CE Academy attend Forest School once a week for the first four years of their school life.
 Key Stage 2 pupils are offered 'reward days' to Forest School throughout the year.

 The areas of benefit identified by a number of studies reflect the outcomes which time and again are associated with Forest School:

 - the development of language and communication skills